RevinderDev/revinderdev.github.io/content/tech_interview.md

 - Different interviewers focus on different things (and excel at different things), thus are able to delve further only into what they know.

 There is simply no system design part of the process - we are completely leaving it out of the picture.
-We do no checking if you can actually design a system, or think about its implementation before you start coding it away.
+We do not check if you can actually design a system, or think about its implementation before you start coding it away.
 I don't think I need to go into details on why that is a horrible idea.

 And last but not least - time (again).
-All interview time is conducted as strictly overtime.
+All interviews are conducted strictly as overtime.
 That includes but is not limited to: organizational meetings, interview task creation/maintenance, actual interview, note writing and more.
-We are mandated not to ever take the time of the client time to conduct interviews.
+We are mandated not to ever take client's allocated time to conduct interviews.
 That does make sense, but that also means that there are no technical interviewers who conduct interviews as part of their schedule, but rather they are chosen one 'whenever they can fit overtime'.

+> ***Horror story I:** Because we don't have enough time to conduct the interviews, a lot of the candidates are either undervalued (someone gets Mid rating even though he was most likely a Senior)*
+> *or worse, they get overvalued (someone gets Senior, where in reality, they were Mid).
+We've had recruitment team member in trouble, because a candidate they themselves recommended did not live up to the clients expectations so heavily, that managers got involved and the whole situation turned into an embarassment.*
+> *The situation was handled so poorly in fact, that the recruitment team member ultimately quit conducting interviews altogether out of a fear of doing the same mistake citing lack of time to do so.*
+> ***It is very easy to misjudge someone based on one (brief) meeting and this was no exception.***

 On top of that, there is a constant pressure to do everything ASAP - e.g. feedback writing (both for candidate and TL) takes time, we usually tell candidates that we are gonna do it up to a week, but... everytime there is a candidate, there is a request to write this note faster if its possible.
-I get where it comes from - it is an urgency to fill client needs and lack of manpower to do so, but you can't have it both ways, where you kneecap the process but still expect unicorn candidates to come out of it in timely fashion.
+I get where it comes from - there is an urgency to fill client needs and lack of manpower to do so, but you can't have it both ways, where you kneecap the process but still expect unicorn candidates to come out of it in a timely fashion.
 Some part of it is bound to suffer because of those choices.

 ---
 ### Tasks for candidate

 As mentioned, up until a certain point, we've really had no time dedicated to fixing our tasks.

-> ***Horror story:** We really had only one exercise to show all candidates for a long time.*
+> ***Horror story II:** We really had only one exercise to show all candidates for a long time.*
 > *We were meant not to allocate more time to address it as the process was somewhat functional.*
 > *It changed only when that exercise inevitably leaked and candidates started showing up*
 > *knowing what to do exactly upfront (or sometimes not understanding their own solution even..).*

 That did change and thankfully our team now allocates a portion of time on a monthly basis to address it.
 However the tasks are either too easy or checking the wrong thing.
-For example, there is a task (requested by ML team) that requires a candidate to solve something related to [binary trees](https://en.wikipedia.org/wiki/Binary_tree) and all the candidate has to do is *barely* modify [DFS](https://en.wikipedia.org/wiki/Depth-first_search#:~:text=Depth%2Dfirst%20search%20(DFS),along%20each%20branch%20before%20backtracking.) algorithm and that's all.
+For example, there is a task (requested by the ML team) that requires a candidate to solve something related to [binary trees](https://en.wikipedia.org/wiki/Binary_tree) and all the candidate has to do is *barely* modify [DFS](https://en.wikipedia.org/wiki/Depth-first_search#:~:text=Depth%2Dfirst%20search%20(DFS),along%20each%20branch%20before%20backtracking.) algorithm and that's all.
 I am a bit biased against those kind of tests, because in the end - what is actually being checked here?
 The implementation is a detail, so that does not check language skills.
 I can see the argument of it checking problem solving skills, but all that actually is, is first he has to realise that the problem is indeed a DFS problem.
 If he does not, then his problem skills are not gonna help him much.
 He is gonna keep digging a deeper hole for himself throughout the process.